septra/NeuralNetwork-Implementations/mnist/README.md

 ## Tensorflow for MNIST

-This is a command line interface for experimenting with different hyper-parameters in deep learning model implemented in Tensorflow.
+This is a command line interface for experimenting with hyper-parameters in deep learning models implemented in Tensorflow.

 The MNIST dataset is hosted on Yann LeCun's site [here](http://yann.lecun.com/exdb/mnist/).
-Tensorflow takes care of downloading, extracting and formatting the data into the proper form foruse in our neural network.
+Tensorflow takes care of downloading, extracting and formatting the data into the proper form for use in our neural networks.

 ```
 usage: tensorflow_mnist.py [-h] [-e EPOCHS] [-r LEARNRATE] [-l LAYERS]